 I don't know about you, but summertime is still crochet time for me!
 It is my favorite time of year to play with new ideas and smaller projects that are easily transportable.
 I am a big fan of projects that can easily fit in your purse and travel to the lake, on road trips or wherever your summer adventures might take you.
 These cotton slipper socks ARE that project.
 They are a small and fast project that you can complete in a day or two, and then actually use this summer!
 Or make a few sets and set them aside for gifts.
 I think these would make nice donations as well.
-Whatever you decide to do with them, keep reading for the free pattern.

 This slipper sock pattern is a nice, basic starting point for crocheting something for your feet.
 You can play with different colors, stripes or even adding more length to the ankle if you want to play around with it!
 They are nice for lounging, especially since they keep your feet warm but not too hot.
 I can't wait to see what colors you decide to use!